prasanjit-/mahabharata_dating_arxiv/README.md

 <div align="center">

-# A Simple Guide to Understanding - "Dating the Mahābhārata" Paper
+# A Layman's Guide to Understanding - "Mathematical Verification of Dating the Mahābhārata" Paper

 > **Mathematical Verification of the 5561 BCE Hypothesis**